 - A cabin can face any direction you want.
 South facing for sun lovers and north facing for artists?
 We can play with the orientation of your space in its location. (we’re also currently working on a VR virtual reality tool to really immerse you in your cabin design)

-Make it multi-purpose
+Make small space living multi-purpose

 - Avoid dead spaces like corridors.
 Every sqm should have a use!